-u-T1 capital
+(€ thousand) u-T1 capital

-Ordinary share capital - gross of own shares 45,000
+Ordinary share capital - gross of own shares 45

-Share premium account related to ordinary share capital 6,190,673
+Share premium account related to ordinary share capital 12,148

-Reconciliation reserve -2,025,454
+Reconciliation reserve -6,047

-4,210,219
+6,146

-The ordinary share capital and share premium amount to \le 6.2 million.
+The ordinary share capital and share premium amount to \le 12,1 million.
 The reconciliation reserve is determined as the excess assets over liabilities minus the ordinary share capital and share premium.
-The reconciliation reserve originates mostly from losses in last year.
+The reconciliation reserve originates from losses during the year.